arigo/ShaderDebugger/README.md

 }
 ENDCG
 ```

+Note that this only works in the Scene view, not in the Game view (nor in builds).

 In general, we must call ``uint root = DebugFragment(i.vertex);`` once, and then any number of
 ``DbgXxx()`` functions by passing the ``root`` value as first argument.
 The whole list